declarejs/declarejs/README.md

 # declarejs
 The best way to create JavaScript classes.
 Syntax and features similar to other robust languages like C# and Java.
-So, bring structure and control to your client-side code.
+Bring structure and control to your client-side code.

 - Private, protected, and static members
 - Abstract classes and singletons